 - Initiate the account failover.

 - Wait until the account failover is complete and the secondary region has become the new primary region.

 - Create a VM in the new primary region and reattach the VHDs.

 Keep in mind that any data stored in a temporary disk is lost when the VM is shut down.

 Unsupported features and services

-The following features and services are not supported for account failover for the preview release:
+The following features and services are not supported for account failover:

 - Azure File Sync does not support storage account failover.
 Storage accounts containing Azure file shares being used as cloud endpoints in Azure File Sync should not be failed over.
 Doing so will cause sync to stop working and may also cause unexpected data loss in the case of newly tiered files.